ChrisMaherLab/PACT/README.md

 For additional information about writing, reading and using CWL files, see the [official CWL user guide](https://www.commonwl.org/user_guide/).

 To help ensure proper installation and setup, example files (sample bam, matched control bam, healthy bam, targeted regions bed, blacklist bed, low complexity regions bed) are located in the `example_data` folder.
+Note that due to file size, `git lfs` may be required for download.
 In order to run these files with the SV pipeline, the hg19 reference genome and annotation is also needed (see instructions at the bottom of this page for installation).
 If run correctly, the output from the SV pipeline should be consistent with the output file at `example_data/example.out.bedpe` which describes a single translocation between chromosomes 10 and 13.
 The `example_ymls/sv_example.yml` can be used to run this analysis, but filepaths in the yml will need to be updated to reflect your PACT installation and the locations of your genome reference and annotation data.

 ## Structure